With many Americans looking to start investing, grocery stores have become a hot topic for profits.

-These stores serve large communities, and this allows them to grow swiftly compared to other investment options.
+Grocery stores serve large communities, allowing them to grow swiftly compared to other investment options.

-For instance, Kroger, a larger nationwide grocery chain commands a high market capitalization.
+For instance, Kroger, a more extensive nationwide grocery chain, commands a high market capitalization.

-So it only makes sense to want to get in on the ground floor of other, smaller grocery chains to get in before they explode in growth.
+So it only makes sense to want to get in on the ground floor of other smaller grocery chains before they explode in growth.

-If grocery stocks interest you, keep reading to learn all about HEB Grocery Stock as well as their competitors you can invest in!
+If grocery stocks interest you, keep reading to learn about HEB Grocery Stock and their competitors you can invest in!

 HEB Grocery, also known as H-E-B, is a Texas-based grocery food chain.

 The company was founded in 1905 by Florence Butt.